antronerds/r2-training-courses/docs/Methylation_analysis.md

 As Hypermethylation is an indicator of tumor development, hypermethylated regions on Heatmaps could be compared between two datasets of normal and tumor patients.
 The dataset with the tumor type "renal cell carcinoma (PTM)" and the author name "Richter" is used for this analysis.

 **1)** Click "Main" on the left menu of the main page.
-On Table, select "Differential expression between two groups" in Field 3.
-Click the option box in Field 2 for data selection.
-(In Figure 11-1)
+Click in a dataset name in box 2.
+(In Figure 11-1).Select "Differential expression between two groups" in Field 3.

 ![](_static/images/Methylation/fig11-1.png)